stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 The closing transaction, C_i, must never fail.
-Under the conditions of the Stellar Consensus Protocol as it is defined today, and under correct use of this protocol, there is no known conditions that will cause it to fail.
+Under the conditions of the Stellar Consensus Protocol as it is defined today, and under correct use of this protocol, and assuming no changes in the authorized state of the channels trustlines, there is no known conditions that will cause it to fail.
 It will be either invalid or valid and successful, but not valid and failed.
 If C_i was to be valid and fail it would consume a sequence number and fair distribution of the assets within the escrow account would require the cooperation of all